H. R. 3542

 Hamas was designated as a foreign terrorist organization by the Secretary of State on October 8, 1997.

-In addition to Hamas, other foreign terrorist organizations, such as the Islamic State, al-Qa’ida, and al-Shabaab, typically use civilians as human shields.
+In addition to Hamas, other armed groups, such as Hezbollah, the Islamic State, al-Qa'ida, and al-Shabaab, typically use civilians as human shields.

 Statement of policy